• Skip to main content

 6. Make friends using Facebook groups and services like MeetUp.
 Both have many Expats groups who share information and friendships.
 Get started before you leave, so you have some links to your new home.

-7. The main Mexican emergency number is 911, so no change for US Expats.
+7. The Mexican emergency number is 911, so there is no change for US Expats.
 However, If you’re not from the US, you may want to update your phone contact with this critical number.

-What’s your next step to move to Mexico?
+What’s your next step in moving to Mexico?

 Now you know how to move to Mexico.
-And, getting your paperwork sorted is the next essential step.
+And getting your paperwork sorted is the next essential step.
 We’ve hand-picked a couple of brilliant Mexican Immigration Lawyers to make your life easy.
-We did the research and assessment to choose them and we don’t get paid for the recommendation.
-We just think that they’ll help you to choose the best Mexican Visa and ensure your application is accepted.
+We did the research and assessment to choose them, and we don’t get paid for the recommendation.
+We think they’ll help you choose the best Mexican Visa and ensure your application is accepted.

 I am interesting in moving myself and my family to Mexico – We are from Canada.
 Any information you could provide to get us started would be appreciated